T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Syntax:  *{{<level>.<column>}}*

-only used in report to access outer columns.
-See `access-column-values`_:
+Only used in report to access outer columns.

-* Fields in a report statement.
 See `access-column-values`_ and `syntax-of-report`_.

 There might be name conflicts between VarName / SQL keywords and <line identifier>.
-QFQ checks first for '<line identifier>', than for SQL keywords and than for VarNames.
+QFQ checks first for '<level>', than for 'SQL keywords' and than for 'VarNames' in stores.

 All types might be nested with each other.
 There is no limit of nesting variables.

-Very specific: Also, it's possible that the content of a variable is again (including curly braces) a not already substituted variable - this is sometimes used in text templates, where the template is retrieved from a record and specific locations in the text will be (automatically by QFQ) replaced by values from other sources.
+Very specific: Also, it's possible that the content of a variable is again (including curly braces) a variable - this is sometimes used in text templates, where the template is retrieved from a record and specific locations in the text will be (automatically by QFQ) replaced by values from other sources.

 .. _`sanitize-class`: